Purpose

 Note

-secure_file_privis aGLOBALvariable.
-Therefore, you need to run\qto exit for the settings to take effect.obclient> \qThe return result is as follows:
+secure_file_privis aGLOBALvariable, you need to execute the\qcommand to make the change take effect.obclinet> \qThe return result is as follows:

-obclient> LOAD DATA INFILE '/home/admin/test.csv' INTO TABLE t1;Use the
+obclient> LOAD DATA INFILE '/home/admin/test.csv' INTO TABLE t1;Enable direct load by using the

-Example 2: Import data from a file in an object storage service system
+Example 2: Import data from an OSS file

 LOAD DATA /*+ direct(true,1024) parallel(16) */ REMOTE_OSS INFILE 'oss://antsys-oceanbasebackup/backup_rd/xiaotao.ht/lineitem2.tbl?host=***.oss-cdn.***&access_id=***&access_key=***' INTO TABLE tbl1 FIELDS TERMINATED BY ',';

-Example 3: Import data from a local file on the client
+Example 3: Import data from a local file (client)

-Perform the following steps to import data from a local file to a table in OceanBase Database:
+Run the following statement to import data from a local file to a table in OceanBase Database.

 obclient --local-infile -hxxx.xxx.xxx.xxx -P2881 -usys@oracle001 -p******The return result is as follows: